elastic/elastic-package/README.md

 # elastic-package

-The elastic-package is a command line tool, written in Go, used for developing Elastic packages.
+`elastic-package` is a command line tool, written in Go, used for developing Elastic packages.

-*For experimental use only*

 ## Features

-TODO
+`elastic-package` can help you lint, format, test, and build your packages.
+Learn about each of these features in _Commands_ below.

 ## Supported package types